yeebase/Yeebase.TwoFactorAuthentication/README.md

 ```
 from your project's root.

-TODO: Description of integration (abstract two-factor-auth controller) and settings
+TODO: Description of integration (abstract two-factor-auth controller, templates) and settings